CenturyLinkCloud/PublicKB/Release Notes/2019/2019-01-22-cloud-platform-release-notes .md

 ##### Replay Welcome Tour

-Cloud application Manager users now have the ability to replay the welcome tour that was only available when accessing the application for the first time.
+Cloud Application Manager (CAM) users now have the ability to replay the welcome tour that was only available when accessing the application for the first time.
 The option to replay the welcome tour is available in the user menu when accessing through the Management or Applications sites.
 Users can select the dropdown next to the user name and select the "Play Welcome Tour" option to replay the welcome tour.

 ##### WebPack Technology for Loading Static Resources